 Here’s a renovation tip you should follow: Never do anything that goes against regulation (e.g. HDB rules).
-This includes drilling holes in your bomb shelter, removing your bomb shelter door, and anything else that you aren’t supposed to do.
+This includes drilling holes in your bomb shelter, removing your bomb shelter door and anything else you aren’t supposed to do.

 Any other renovation and design trends to avoid?
-Let us know in the comments section below or on our Facebook post.
+Let us know in the comments section below.

 If you found this article helpful, 99.co recommends 15 ways to dramatically increase the value of your property before selling it and 5 genius home staging ‘tricks’ to rent out or sell property quickly.

 Elizabeth is a writer, a Harry Potter fanatic, and a Game Of Thrones addict.

 Whether your HDB apartment is reaching the end of its Minimum Occupation Period (MOP) or your condo has crossed its Seller Stamp Duty (SSD) window, it is always good to know how much you can potentially gain if you were to list and sell your property.
 Not only that, you’ll also need to know whether your gains would allow you to right-size to the dream home in the neighbourhood you and your family have been eyeing.

 One easy way is to send us a request for a credible and trusted property consultant to reach out to you.